Check your toilet for leaks

 Check bathroom and kitchen faucets for drips

-Even a small drip can waste 50 or more gallons of
+Even a small drip can waste 50 or more gallons of water a day.

 Keep a bottle of drinking water in the refrigerator